SteveAksamit/Code_Challenge/README.md

 * All requirements from the instructions have been implemented

 ## Steps to run my app:
-1. Install postgres database named:  steve_code_challenge
+1. Install Postgres database named:  steve_code_challenge
 2. Run this command to clone git repo:   git clone https://github.com/SteveAksamit/Code_Challenge.git
 3. Run this command to move to project directory:   cd Code_Challenge
 4. Run this command to install NPM modules:   npm install